ourownstory/neural_prophet/CONTRIBUTING.md

 * To run black without commiting (or when the hook installation fails): `python -m black {source_file_or_directory}`

 ## Writing documentation
-NeuralProphet's documentation website is hosted via Github Pages on [www.neuralprophet.com](www.neuralprophet.com).
+NeuralProphet's documentation website is hosted via Github Pages on [www.neuralprophet.com](http://www.neuralprophet.com).

 NeuralProphet uses the Sphinx documentation framework and [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for formatting docstrings.
 Length of line inside docstrings block must be limited to 80 characters to fit into Jupyter documentation popups.

 The documentation's source is enclosed in the docs folder.
-Whereas the `master` branch does only contain the basic source files, the branch `gh-pages` entails the build data and is used for deployment via Github Pages.
+Whereas the `master` branch does only contain the basic source files, the branch `gh-pages` entails the build data and is used for deployment.

 ### Editing existing and adding new tutorial files